 Start new habits by taking the screen-free challenge Teens today spend hours a day on recreational screen time, often using multiple screens at a time.
 This time displaces creativity, productivity and physical activity.
 Next week is National Screen Free Week.
 It's a good time to break the habit.
 As a family, turn off your screens and make a list of activities to do instead.
 Don't worry if your teen complains about being bored.
 Boredom often leads to creative thinking! https://tpitip.com/?32dd18889

-almost 3 years ago, Mike Schartiger
+over 3 years ago, Mike Schartiger

 To protect teens, some secrets have to be shared Your teen tells you a secret: "Riley uses drugs."
 Should you keep the secret?
 You want your teen to feel it's OK talk to you about anything, but there are times you must share what you know.
 If you have reason to believe a student is in immediate danger, tell that teen's parents and the school.
 If you can prevent a dangerous situation, such as a party with alcohol, speak up.

-almost 3 years ago, Mike Schartiger
+over 3 years ago, Mike Schartiger

 Help your teen plan for a great spring In the spring, students' schedules are often packed with sports, plays, final projects and exams.
 A planner can help your teen prevent details from falling through the cracks.
 Encourage your student to write down all assignments, due dates and test dates as well as extracurricular commitments.
 Then your teen can use the planner to schedule time to do homework and review, and figure out in advance if obligations overlap. https://tpitip.com/?32db18889

-almost 3 years ago, Mike Schartiger
+over 3 years ago, Mike Schartiger

 Ask questions to prevent a spring schoolwork slump As the days become longer, students' attention spans often become shorter.
 To help your teen stay focused on schoolwork, ask questions about assignments.
 Which was the most interesting?
 The most difficult?
 Keep track of the time your teen spends on homework and studying, too.
 If there's a decline, making a comment like, "Your teachers have sure let up on the work suddenly," may be enough to fix the problem. https://tpitip.com/?32da18889

-almost 3 years ago, Mike Schartiger
+over 3 years ago, Mike Schartiger

 Support your student in effective ways when you are short on time Family life can be so hectic that it may seem impossible to get involved with your teen's education.
 But there are lots of things you can do in small amounts of time.
 You can help your teen establish a homework routine or identify some learning goals.
 You can contact the school and ask about something you're wondering about.
 And it's always worth making time to listen to your teen. https://tpitip.com/?32dZ18889